diskuv/dkml-component-opam/README.md

-# staging-opam
+# staging-opam32, staging-opam64 and offline-opam

-The staging-opam component makes available the Opam binaries (`opam`, `opam-installer` and on Windows `opam-putenv`) in the staging-files directory.
+The `staging-opam32` and `staging-opam64` components make available the Opam binaries (`opam`, `opam-installer` and on Windows `opam-putenv`) in the staging-files directory.

+The `offline-opam` component will install the Opam binaries from `staging-opam32` on 32-bit machines into the end-user's installation prefix, and from `staging-opam64` on 64-bit machines.

 These are components that can be used with [dkml-install-api](https://diskuv.github.io/dkml-install-api/index.html) to generate installers.